ayastreb/11route/_posts/en/2016/2016-05-01-rome-italy.markdown

 Once we got there we felt something was wrong.
 The crowds were huge and some strange people were selling "skip the line" tickets all over the place.
 The lines turned out to be really big - you have to wait 2-3 hours to enter St. Peter's Basilica.
-Vatican Gardens can be visited only with pre-booked tour which is sold out.
+Vatican Gardens can be visited only with pre-booked tour which sells out fast.
 We decided that we are not that much interested in Vatican and went for a walk towards the city.
 </section>